A Series on the

 observations that should be made:

-with blood which results in the burning of 1/3 of the earth, 1/3 of the trees, and 1/3 of the green grasses
+mixed with blood which results in the burning of 1/3 of the earth, 1/3 of the trees, and 1/3 of the green

-a great mountain burning with fire" which results in 1/3 of the sea becoming blood, killing 1/3 of all sea creatures,
+like a great mountain burning with fire" which results in 1/3 of the sea becoming blood, killing 1/3 of all sea

-torch" called "Wormwood" which results in 1/3 of the world's rivers and springs becoming poisoned and bitter and
+a torch" called "Wormwood" which results in 1/3 of the world's rivers and springs becoming poisoned and bitter

 When the fourth trumpet sounds, one of the four angels strikes 1/3 of the sun, moon and stars

-and by implication the four angels in heaven with trumpets, to wait until the bond servants are "sealed on their
+earth, and by implication the four angels in heaven with trumpets, to wait until the bond servants are "sealed

-forehead."
-The bond servants are on earth, and the trumpet judgments commence only after these particular bond
+on their forehead."
+The bond servants are on earth, and the trumpet judgments commence only after these

-servants are sealed the names of Jesus and Yahweh written on their foreheads
+particular bond servants are sealed with the names of Jesus and Yahweh written on their foreheads

 (Rev 14:1).